 The following terms are essential to understanding the gender inclusive housing policy at Brandeis:

 - Single-Gender – A floor or community in a residence hall that is designated as male or female.
-Single-gender floors exist in the Castle, East, the Village, North, and Massell.
+Single-gender floors exist in East, the Village, North, and Massell.

-Gender Inclusive / Gender Neutral housing is defined as a housing option in which two or more students may share a multiple-occupancy bedroom, in mutual agreement, regardless of the students’ sex or gender.
-Gender Inclusive / Gender Neutral housing provides housing options for students who may identify as transgender, or are questioning their gender identity, or do not wish to prescribe to gender classifications.
+Gender Inclusive housing is defined as a housing option in which two or more students may share a multiple-occupancy bedroom, in mutual agreement, regardless of the students’ sex or gender.
+Gender Inclusive housing provides housing options for students who may identify as transgender, or are questioning their gender identity, or do not wish to prescribe to gender classifications.
 This option provides students who are uncomfortable with a same-sex roommate or do not wish to have a same-sex roommate also have more housing options.
-Gender Inclusive / Gender Neutral Bathrooms are designated on mixed-gender floors when possible.
+Gender Inclusive Bathrooms are designated on mixed-gender floors when possible.

 Vacancies and Room Changes

-Gender Inclusive / Gender Neutral housing is now available for first-year students as of the Fall 2015 Academic Year.
-First-year students who want a gender inclusive space should contact the Department of Community Living, and an appropriate housing assignment within the first year areas will be made.
-Our first year facilities in North Residence Quad feature two full floors of gender inclusive spaces complete with single use bathroom and shower facilities.
+Gender inclusive housing available for first-year students.
+First-year students who want a gender inclusive space should contact the Department of Community Living, and an appropriate housing assignment within the first-year areas will be made.
+Our first-year facilities in North Residence Quad feature two full floors of gender inclusive spaces complete with single use bathroom and shower facilities.